 Berkeleyside is Berkeley, California’s independently owned local news site.
 We report on the extraordinary diversity of people, issues, events, food and environment in our city on the Bay.

-Launched in 2009, Berkeleyside was founded by three veteran journalists – Lance Knobel, Tracey Taylor and Frances Dinkelspiel – and is produced along with Senior Reporter Emilie Raguso, and a team of community contributors.
-Wendy Cohen is our Advertising Director.
+Launched in 2009, Berkeleyside was founded by three veteran journalists — Lance Knobel, Tracey Taylor and Frances Dinkelspiel — and is produced along with senior reporter Emilie Raguso, and a team of community contributors.
+Wendy Cohen is our advertising director and Siciliana Trevino is our Advertising Executive.
+(See below for full bios.)

 Our strength is our community and the engaged — and always fascinating — citizens of Berkeley.